Where To See the Northern Lights in 2023

-Variations in color are due to the type of gas particles that are colliding.
-The only places where the Aurora can be seen are above the magnetic poles of the northern and southern hemispheres: in the north, they’re known as Aurora Borealis while in the south they’re called Aurora Australis.
+The colors of the Aurora are determined by the type of gas particles involved in the collisions.
+The only locations where the Aurora can be observed are above the magnetic poles of the northern and southern hemispheres.
+The Aurora in the north is known as the Aurora Borealis, while the Aurora in the south is called the Aurora Australis.

 What month is best to see the Northern Lights?

-Best time of day to see the Northern Lights
+What is the best time of the day to see the Northern Lights?

-It’s a common opinion that the best time of the day to see the Northern Lights is between 9.30 pm and 1 am: we’ve seen the dance of the lights at 5 pm and at 11 pm, and we certainly didn’t expect to see it in the afternoon but it happened and it was AMAZING!
+It is commonly believed that the optimal time to view the Northern Lights is between 9:30 pm and 1 am.
+However, we witnessed the stunning display of the lights at 5 pm and 11 pm, and even during the afternoon, which was unexpected but extraordinary.

 How long do the Northern Lights last?

-Is 2020 a good year to see the Northern Lights?
+Is this a good year to see the Northern Lights?

 Northern Lights forecast